Nomin7711/task-mgnt-workspace/README.md

 Using shared libraries gives the project a clear separation of concerns, encourages reusability, and keeps the logic consistent between frontend and backend.

+### 🧩 Use Case Diagram Description – Task Management System

+## Entities: User, Organization, Role, Permission, Task, AuditLog

+1. The system should register Users and assign them to specific Organizations.
+2. The system should allow Users to log in using JWT authentication.
+3. The system should validate User roles (Owner, Admin, Viewer) upon login.
+4. The system should allow authorized Users to create, edit, delete Tasks.
+5. The system should display all Tasks visible to the User, based on their role and organization.
+6. The system should restrict access so that Viewers can only view, not edit or delete tasks.
+7. The system should enforce organization-level access, allowing Users to only interact with data within their organization or its children.
+8. The system should log all important User actions (e.g., task creation, deletion, login) into the AuditLog.
+9. The system should allow Owners and Admins to view the Audit Log for compliance and security tracking.
+10. The system should support multi-level Organizations (parent → child hierarchy).
+11. The system should inherit role permissions, so Admins automatically get Viewer access capabilities.
+12. The system should allow Admins to create or manage users within their organization scope.
+13. The system should prevent unauthorized Users from accessing or modifying data from other organizations.
+14. The system should display Task analytics (e.g., bar charts) for Owners/Admins.

 ### Data Model Explanation

 #### Core Entities